The CHO Lab at UC Irvine

 Picture

-Genomics approaches have contributed substantially to the study of early embryogenesis and development – from the level of transcriptional regulation to cellular differentiation and patterning.
-We now know that embryonic development is network-based and involves dynamic interactions between transcription factors and epigenetic states of chromatin.
-Our goals are to address the following major issues in development.
+Through genomics, we have gained profound insights into early embryogenesis and development, spanning from transcriptional regulation to cellular differentiation and patterning.
+It is evident that embryonic development operates on intricate networks, marked by dynamic interactions between transcription factors and the epigenetic states of chromatin.
+Our research objectives in developmental biology encompass:

 Picture